 How to Grow Grapes in Your Backyard?

 The vine tolerates frequent and strong pruning well to be grown in a variety of shapes.
 Only in the first years after planting should we spare her a little by pruning until she is domesticated and conquers the space by forming a strong root system.
 Due to its good growth properties, the vine performs well in wall cultivations shaped into cordons and multi-story forms.
 Our country’s very common upbringing of the vine is “brajda”, which originates from the German word Breit and describes its wide and widespread growth.
-A similar upbringing is called “latnik” in Primorska region.
-For both methods of growing vines, the most suitable is wooden support, which is less durable than concrete, metal, or wire, but much nicer, and especially remains so in the fall, when the vine sheds its leaves.
+A similar upbringing is called “latnik” in the Primorska region.
+For both methods of growing vines, the most suitable is wooden support, which is less durable than concrete, metal, or wire, but much nicer and especially remains so in the fall when the vine sheds its leaves.

 When You Grow Grapes in Your Backyard, You Need to Provide Some Special Care

 When you grow grapes in your backyard, grapes’ yield is not the most important, so the care itself is significantly different from that in the vineyard.
 When cutting vine on (grape)vine trellis, we mostly leave short spurs, while one-year-old twigs that grow from two-year-old wood are fertile.
-Those sprout directly from the trunk and other older wood are usually not fertile, so they are regularly removed during pruning and later in the year.
+Those sprout directly from the trunk, and other older wood is usually not fertile, so they are regularly removed during pruning and later in the year.
 The vines are fertilized in autumn, when the leaves fall off, or in early spring before budding, but not during the year.
 Fruit mixtures with lower nitrogen content are the most suitable.

 Varieties Suitable to Grow Grapes in Your Backyard